pulpgrinder/Fronkensteen/bales-src/app/markup-doc.md

 [This is another wiki page]

+As with hashtags, the default procedure when a wikilink is clicked is to bring up an alert box informing the user that they've clicked a wikilink.
+To do something more useful, redefine the `(wikilink_click target link-text)` procedure.
+Again, the first argument is the jQuery object containing the wikilink, the second is the link's text.

 ### External (web) links

 These are the standard Markdown links.
 They consist of a title in square brackets (like the wiki-style links) followed by the URL for an external web site contained in parentheses.